 Grounds: Tireless volunteer volunteers groom our site year-round.
 Please clean up after yourself, and leave your campsite better than when you found it.
 Dumpsters are provided along Old Timers Road.

 OTR Themes: Beginning around 2000, Old Timers Reunion has followed an overall fun ‘theme’ (decided by the Chair) as a way to drive the decorations, music, merchandise and other fun activities outside of the regularly scheduled OTR activities.
 Here’s a list of some of them: Golden Anniversary (50th OTR, 1999), 2001: A Cave Odyssey (alien-related), A Look Back, Casino, Pirates of the Carabiner (pirate theme), Light Up the Night (lots of night-time activities), Tex-Mex, Masters of the Night (early halloween), Knights of the Blue Moon (Medieval/Monty Python Holy Grail), Oktoberfest, Cavestock (Woodstock), Western theme (with Blazing Saddles influence), College frat theme (Animal House influence), early Christmas, and “Celebrating the 70’s”, a nod to the 70th OTR.
 The theme for the 71st OTR in 2021 is “Celebrating Appalachia: Hatfields and McCoys” with an emphasis on the Appalachia Heritage of music and dance.
 The 71st OTR was cancelled in 2020 & 2021 due to issues related to COVID-19.
 The 71st OTR in 2022 celebrates the return to our annual reunion and gathering together as a family of cavers.
 The “Family Reunion” for the 71st OTR in 2022 reminds us of why we gather together year after year.

-Showers: Our shower buildings (Map #15) continue to receive big and small ongoing upgrades, including a complete makeover the past two years, thanks to the efforts of a talented team of TRA Volunteers who possess a variety of construction skills.
+Showers: Our shower buildings continue to receive big and small ongoing upgrades, including a complete makeover the past two years, thanks to the efforts of a talented team of TRA Volunteers who possess a variety of construction skills.
 This year’s upgrade includes a new, covered walkway between the buildings.
 BTW, the showers are closed twice daily for cleaning.
 Be sure to thank any TRA Volunteers or shower cleaning staff when you use the facilities.